instancio/instancio/README.md

 # What is it?

-Instancio is a Java library for auto-populating objects with random data.
+Instancio is a Java library for populating objects.
-Its main goal is to reduce the amount of manual data setup in unit tests, especially when working with large classes.
+Its main goal is to reduce manual data setup in unit tests, especially when working with large classes.

 Instead of: